sunny7899/sunny7899/README.md

 I enjoy writing my thinking and some times I publish it.
 Here are some of my favourite:

 https://software-development123.blogspot.com/2020/06/javascript-introduction.html
-heading and description Reand More..
+heading and description Read More..

 ## Quality Repositories
 While I am a well known JS dev with many repositories, I think these are some of my best repos: